Ittefaq (2017 film): Plot

 The forensic team informs Dev that Shekhar was attacked on the head by someone who was at least 6 feet tall.
-The police initially suspect Vikram as his height is 6’1".
+The police initially suspect Vikram as he is 6’1".
 However, it is found that the burnt photographs were those of Maya and Chirag, who is also about 6 feet tall.
 The photographs had been taken by a detective hired by Shekhar.
 The police eventually conclude that Vikram's account is true and Maya and Chirag had killed Shekhar when he confronted them with the photos.
 Moreover, there was no mud on Shekhar's shoes at the time of his death.
 It had rained at 11 pm and there was mud on the streets.
 Vikram had stated that Shekhar had come home at 7:30, hence his account was believed to be true whereas Maya's account of her husband returning home at 12 am was labelled false as a result.
 Vikram is deemed innocent and released from custody.
 He cremates his wife's body, and Maya and Chirag are arrested and charged with Shekhar's murder.

-At home, Dev is reading Vikram's second book when his wife Meera (Mandira Bedi) spoils that the protagonist dies of drug overdose.
+At home, Dev is reading Vikram's second book when his wife Meera spoils that the protagonist dies of drug overdose.
 Dev rushes to the forensic doctor to check if Vikram's wife could have died from an overdose of the medicine she had been taking for her heart.
-They discover that the capsules had been tampered with and the dose was made three times higher than normal, which caused Katherine to have a fatal heart attack.
+They discover that the capsules had been tampered with and the dose was made three times higher than normal, which caused Katherine's fatal heart attack.

 Dev calls Vikram while the latter is about to catch a flight back to London.
 On the phone, Vikram confesses to having killed Katherine and Shekhar.
-He killed Katherine because she was threatening to charge him for the suicide of Sandhya.
+He killed Katherine because she was threatening to charge him for Sandhya's suicide.
 Shekhar was the lawyer working with her to file a case against him.
 He fled to Shekhar's house to destroy the legal documents of the case.
 When Maya went out to seek help, he killed her husband and stumbled across the photographs with her lover.
 He partially burnt them and threw them in the trash, banking on the conviction that the police would find the ominously burnt, adulterous pictures, creating a convincing story to dupe the police, which would then insinuate the inquisitory suspicion that it was Maya, in conjunction with Chirag who had orchestrated the murder of her husband Shekhar in order to conceal her affair.
 He also switched Shekar's muddy shoes with his own.
 He tells Dev that he has already cremated his wife's body; thus there is no evidence left.

 Dev decides to catch Vikram and punish him even if he has to take an illegal action to do so.
 However, Vikram leaves for London on his flight as Dev watches helplessly.